AdguardTeam/KnowledgeBase/docs/adguard-for-windows/admins-documentation.md

 **Please note, that you must run these commands with admin privileges.**

-> If you want to install AdGuard on a Windows 7 computer, make sure that it has .NET 4 Client Profile installed: https://www.microsoft.com/en-us/download/details.aspx?id=24872
+If you want to install AdGuard on a Windows 7 computer, make sure that it has .NET 4 Client Profile installed: https://www.microsoft.com/en-us/download/details.aspx?id=24872

+:::info

->**Important!** Automatic updates are disabled when you install AdGuard for Windows from MSI.
+Automatic updates are disabled when you install AdGuard for Windows from MSI.
 If you want to allow updates for a user (which is not recommended because centralized updates will become impossible), set the value of the `AllowCheckUpdates` parameter for the `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Adguard` key to `YES` (case insensitive).
 In this case automatic updates will be allowed, any other value or no value for this parameter disables automatic updates.

+:::note

 ## 5. Test your installation {#installation-test}